 - Sensory processing disorder training

 - Differentiation in classrooms

 - Creating an inclusive environment for ALL pupils and reducing anxiety

 - Language friendly classrooms

 - Supporting pupils on the dyslexia continuum

 - Autism awareness training

 - Restorative Practice

 - Effective deployment of support staff

-- Pupil emotional health and building resilient learners
+- · Pupil emotional health and building resilient learners

 - Growth mindset

 - Executive skills

+- Deaf awareness training

-Our SENDCO, Ms Valérie Steunou is an experienced primary school teacher and has been in this role for 9 years.
+Our SENDCO, Rachel Cummings is an experienced primary school teacher and has been in this role for 5 years.
 She has successfully completed the NASENCO qualification to meet the needs of the most vulnerable learners.
-She works across four Ebor Academy schools in the Selby area and is in Brotherton & Byram C.P.
-Academy generally on a Thursday.
-Within our school, we have a team committed to inclusion to ensure that all children are happy and safe and are achieving both academically and socially.
+She works across two Ebor Academy schools in the Selby and York area and is in Brotherton & Byram C.P.
+Academy generally on a Tuesday and a Thursday.
+Within our school, our whole staff team is committed to inclusion to ensure that all children are happy and safe and are achieving both academically and socially.